-Note that misconduct reports must be filed within one year of the incident.
-But the time is tolled if there's an ongoing criminal investigation related to the matter.
-It's often best to wait until after all criminal and civil cases have been resolved so the victim doesn't reveal any potentially self-incriminating information.
+Note that misconduct reports must be filed within one (1) year of the incident.
+But the time is tolled if there is an ongoing criminal investigation related to the matter.
+It is often best to wait until after all criminal and civil cases have been resolved so the victim does not reveal any potentially self-incriminating information.
 An attorney can help determine when a victim should file a report.

 Depending on the case, an attorney may suggest that a victim sends copies of the misconduct complaint to the local ACLU and NAACP chapters.
 They may decide to use the case to bring attention to issues of police misconduct.

 Have you been the victim of police brutality or other misconduct in Nevada?
 Call our Las Vegas personal injury attorneys today at 702-DEFENSE (702-333-3673) to discuss your case.
 We may be able to win you substantial financial rewards and hold law enforcement to account.